christopherstanleyobinna-rgb/Global-Superstore-Sales-Operations-Dashboard/README.md

 ![](download.jfif)

 ## 📌 Project Overview

-This project analyzes the **Global Superstore dataset** to evaluate sales performance, profitability, customer segments, and operational efficiency.
+ This project was developed as part of the **Codeant Technology Hub – Talent Pool Mentorship Program** and It focuses on analyzing the **Global Superstore dataset** to evaluate sales performance, profitability, customer segments, and operational efficiency.
 The analysis is presented using two interactive dashboards designed for business decision-making.

 ---

 ## 🎯 Objectives